 - Is there an opportunity cost involved in upgrading?

-By including these steps in your road map, you will soon be able to see if you are ready to mirate to Drupal now, or if you need some more time to prepare.
+By including these steps in your road map, you will soon be able to see if you are ready to migrate to Drupal now or if you need some more time to prepare.

 2. Audit your Current Site Organisation

-In order to create a functional Drupal website, your development team will need to know what your organisations needs are.
-This can't be some sort of vague plan, but a real, concrete understanding of what is required, with no doubts.
-This means that you should go through your site, and take a look at its functionality, and what does and does not serve your current needs.
+To create a functional Drupal website, your development team will need to know what your organization needs are.
+This can't be some vague plan, but a real, concrete understanding of what is required, with no doubts.
+This means that you should go through your site and take a look at its functionality and what does and does not serve your current needs.
 What do you think the limitations are for your future needs?
-All this is essential information for your Drupal Developers, and will save a great deal of time further down the road.
+All this is essential information for your Drupal Developers and will save a great deal of time further down the road.

 Identify the following points, and then take them to your Drupal Developers: